Current regsave version: 1.4.9 4mar2021

 list

-The contents of the dataset, as displayed by list
+The contents of the dataset, as displayed by list, look like this:

 * Example #2